 - The broker expects Globus certificates to be in their default directories.
 So, the usercert.pem and userkey.pem need to be located in the .globus directory in the user's home directory.
-The next version of the broker will have APIs in the GridProxyUtil class to specify the globus cert locations to override this default behaviour. - The broker considers all paths on the local node to be relative to either its local directory or its temp directory as configured in the Broker.properties.
+The next version of the broker will have APIs in the GridProxyUtil class to specify the globus cert locations to override this default behaviour - The grid-proxy utility in the broker uses the libraries in the Cog-Kit and Java, which echo password to the stdout.
+This is an inherent problem with Java and users who wish to avoid this should simply initialise the broker before starting it, so that the broker can pick up the existing proxy. - The broker considers all paths on the local node to be relative to either its local directory or its temp directory as configured in the Broker.properties.
 This is mainly a problem if using the XPML to specify the application description.
 The "copy" commands in the XPML assume the paths are all relative to the local directory of the broker.
-This issue does not arise when programming the broker, since an absolute path can be set using the API. - The Unicore and XGrid implementation is not guaranteed to work, and is still shaky at best.
-This issue will probably take a while to resolve, since it involves setting up a Unicore, XGrid node and detailed testing. - Under a Windows environment, data-aware scheduling may not be highly optimised, since the broker depends on Network Weather Service (NWS) for bandwidth data.
+This issue does not arise when programming the broker, since an absolute path can be set using the API. - The Unicore implementation is not guaranteed to work, and is still shaky at best.
+This issue will probably take a while to resolve, since it involves setting up a Unicore node and detailed testing. - Data-aware scheduling may not be accurate when running the broker on Windows, since the broker depends on Network Weather Service (NWS) for bandwidth data.
 NWS is currently not available for Windows, and hence the scheduling may not reflect the correctness of the algorithm.